 Signs of Morphine Use

 Tolerance builds quickly in those who take morphine, meaning it soon takes more of the medicine to achieve the initial effects.
-Taking higher and more frequent doses can be signs of developing a tolerance.
+Taking higher and more frequent doses can be signs of developing tolerance.
 When considering what is morphine, it’s important to understand the role of tolerance on the development of dependence.
 Tolerance breeds dependence which in turn festers into addiction.

 There are also some signs to look for that can let you know if someone is taking morphine or going through morphine withdrawal.
 Look for slow breathing, extreme drowsiness or dizziness.
 There may also be vomiting, dilated pupils, itching, slurred speech or shallow breathing.